How to Explore 5 European Cruise Ports: What to Do in Amsterdam, Copenhagen, & More

 Le Havre, France

 When cruise ships dock in northern France, Le Havre is one of the two ports they dock in.
-Guests usually arrange to visit Paris when docked in northern France, if they wish.
+Guests usually make plans to visit Paris when docked in northern France, if they wish.
 However, the downside to this is that Paris is a 2-hour and 30-minute drive (without traffic) from Le Havre and is about a 2-hour and 45 train ride from Le Havre.

 Booking an excursion to see Paris through the cruise line is an option that cruise lines offer, but this is often very expensive because they take you on a long drive or train ride to get to and from Paris.
 For example, when my brother and I went on an excursion through a cruise line to see Berlin, it was a 3-hour train ride from the cruise port and back, and cost over $300 for each of us.